Scientists Find Cancer-Fighting Agents

 Once the tumor-preventing compounds are identified,

-they may be able to be concentrated in a pill form, much
+they may be able to be concentrated in a pill form,

 like vitamins, or bioengineered in larger amounts in